How to Speed Up a Slow Laptop: 10 Simple Fixes That Work

 7. Clean Up Your Browser

-Too many open tabs, extensions, and cached data make browsing sluggish.
-Close unused tabs, disable unnecessary extensions, and clear your cache regularly.
+Browser slowdowns are often mistaken for full laptop slowdowns.
+Too many open tabs, extensions, and cached data can make browsing feel like wading through mud.
+Close unused tabs, disable unnecessary browser extensions, and clear your cache regularly.
+Chrome, Firefox, and Edge all have built-in tools to manage this.

-If your laptop still has a traditional spinning hard disk drive, upgrading to a solid-state drive (SSD) is the single most impactful hardware upgrade you can make.
-SSDs are typically 5–10x faster.
-A 500GB SSD can cost as little as £40–£60.
+If your laptop still has a traditional spinning hard disk drive (HDD), upgrading to a solid-state drive (SSD) is the single most impactful hardware upgrade you can make.
+SSDs are typically 5–10x faster for everyday tasks like booting up and opening applications.
+A basic 500GB SSD can cost as little as £40–£60 and can transform an older laptop into something that feels new again.
+This does require some technical comfort — if you're not confident, a local repair shop can do it affordably.

 9. Add More RAM

-If you frequently run multiple applications, your laptop may be running low on RAM.
+If you frequently run multiple applications — browser, email, video calls, document editing — your laptop may be running low on RAM.
 8GB is the practical minimum in 2026; 16GB is comfortable for most users.
+Adding RAM is possible on many laptops (though not Macs with Apple Silicon).
+Check your laptop's specs before purchasing.

 10. Reinstall Your Operating System